ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 ### Understanding Ballerina Distributions

-The Ballerina compiler is a software program that validates the Ballerina source code and translates it to an executable program.
+The Ballerina compiler is a software program, which validates the Ballerina source code and translates it to an executable program.
 Ballerina has a stable and production-ready official compiler called jBallerina, which targets the JVM.

 Also, there is a plan to develop a native compiler called nBallerina in the future, which will target platforms such as Linux, Windows and Mac OS.

-Ballerina distribution is a term that refers to these jBallerina and nBallerina compilers.
+Ballerina distribution is a term, which refers to these jBallerina and nBallerina compilers.

 ### Getting to know the Release Channels